 “…after examining him before you, behold, I did not find this man guilty of any of your charges against him.
 Neither did Herod, for he sent him back to us.
 Look, nothing deserving death has been done by him.
 I will therefore punish and release him.” – Luke 23:14-16 ESV

-The people could have cared less what Pilate or Herod thought.
+The people could have cared less about what Pilate or Herod thought.
 Their minds were made up.
 They wanted Jesus dead, and the continued to cry out, “Crucify, crucify him!”
 (Luke 23:21 ESV).
 And Luke records that, for the third and final time, Pilate had responded:

 “Why?
 What evil has he done?
 I have found in him no guilt deserving death.
 I will therefore punish and release him.” – Luke 23:22 ESV